 At the end of each section of the guide, the “Your Major Donor Plan” part walks you through a series of questions or tasks.
 Your answers there become the basis for your final Major Donor Plan.
 Your plan will organize your staff and board to raise major dollars for your nonprofit.

-This 15-page guide is broken into the following 6 sections:
+This Attract Major Donors Guide is broken into the following sections:

 My hope is that this guide shows small and medium sized nonprofits that major gifts are not out of the realm of possibility for them.
 To the contrary, major gifts could be the missing link to a bigger, better, more effective organization.